Caliapus/Emotion-Wheel/README.md

 2. Clone the repository to your local machine or to your web server.
 Open index.html in a web browser to start exploring emotions.
 When the submit button is pressed, if PHP is (correctly) installed, a **feelings.csv** file should be saved .

-# Work in progress
+#  :construction: Work in progress
-- find a way to represent the saved feelings
+🔲 find a way to represent the saved feelings
-- write a proper README.md
+🔲 write a proper README.md
-- make the interface more presentable
+🔲 make the interface more presentable
-- limit the number of emotions to be submited
+🔲 limit the number of emotions to be submited
-- change the mechanics to make it nicer
+🔲 change the mechanics to make it nicer
-- add the hour to the submitted feeling(s)
+🔲 add the hour to the submitted feeling(s)

 # Screenshots
 ![Screenshot](/Screenshots/Screenshot_general.png)